urgent-challenge/urgent2024/_pages/leaderboard.md

 nav_order: 7
 ---

-The validation leaderboard is now live at [https://urgent-challenge.com](https://urgent-challenge.com/).
+The non-blind test leaderboard is now live at [https://urgent-challenge.com](https://urgent-challenge.com/).

 1. To make submissions to the leaderboard, you will need to sign up first with your email address.
 A verification email will be sent to that address.
 Please click the link in the email to activate your account.